Name of the Goths: Attestations

-The name of the Goths is generally believed to have been first attested by Greco-Roman writes in the 1st century AD in the form Gutones.
+The name of the Goths is generally believed to have been first attested by Greco-Roman writers in the 1st century AD in the form Gutones.
 This name was applied to peoples located near the lower Vistula.
 Herwig Wolfram suggests that Gutones may have meant "young" Goths or "great" Goths.

 The Greek geographer Strabo mentions a people called the Butones (Βούτωνας), who came under the domination of the Marcomannic king Maroboduus.
 Most scholars believe this name should be corrected to Gutones (Greek: Γούτωνας).
 Thorsten Andersson, Peter Heather and Wolfram considers Strabo as the first writer to have mentioned the Gothic name.

 Decades after Strabo, in his Natural History, Pliny the Elder mentions the Gutones as one of the peoples of Germania.
 In an earlier chapter, Pliny writes that the 4th century BC traveler Pytheas encountered a people called the Guiones in Germania.
 This name is often corrected to Gutones, but several other emendations have been proposed for the text of Pliny.

 In the work Germania, published some years after Pliny, Tacitus mentions the Gotones/Gothones as one of the Germani.
 In a later work, The Annals, Tacitus again mentions the Gotones.
 The name Gotones/Gothones mentioned by Tacitus is generally considered the same as Gutones.

 In his work Geography, the 2nd-century geographer Ptolemy mentions the Gutones/Gythones as one of the peoples of Sarmatia.
 He also mentions the Gutae/Gautae/Goutai of southern Scandia.
 The latter are variants of the name of the Geats and closely related to the name of the Goths.